A3036 Implantable Light-Emitting Diode Manual

 Table: Versions of the Implantable Light-Emitting Diode (A3036IL, ILED).

 Figure: Optical Power Output versus Current for Various of Bare LEDs.
-We are measuring output power with our Bare LED Calibration Stand (see below).
+We are measuring output power with our Bare LED Calibration Stand.
 An IST with battery voltage 3.7 V and lead resistance 56-Ω will deliver 14 mA to the LED with forward voltage drop 2.9 V.

 Figure: Optical Power Ouput versus Current for Two A3036IL-A450-8T Tapered-Fiber LEDs.
 We are measuring power emitted by the fiber tip using our fiber-coupled LED calibration stand.

-Blue LEDs produce roughly 1 mW/mA (one milliwatt per milliamp forward current), green LEDs roughly 0.5 mW/mA, and the deep-red LED roughly 0.8 mW/mA.
-We make surface illuminators by covering the LED with a clear epoxy dome.
-The A3036IL-A is a blue C460EZ500 with clear epoxy dome for surface illumination of brain tissue.
-We make depth illuminators by gluing a glass fiber with a tapered tip to the LED and inserting the tapered tip to the required depth.
+We make depth illuminators by gluing a glass fiber with a tapered tip to a LED and inserting the tapered tip to the required depth in the brain.
+We call these Tapered-Fiber LEDs (TF-LEDs).
 Roughly one third of the light emitted by the LED is captured by the polished, flat base of the fiber and transported to its tapered tip, where it radiates in all directions.
-We make the tapered fibers by polishing one end of a high-index optical fiber, and tapering the other end with the help of our custom tapermaking machine.
+We make the tapered fibers by polishing one end of a high-index optical fiber, and tapering the other end with the help of our tapermaking machine.
+The A3036IL-A270-4T is a blue C460EZ500 with a 4-mm long, 270-μm diameter fiber light guide with a tapered tip.
+The A3036IL-A270-4T's average power output at the fiber tip is 2.8 mW for 10 mA forward current.

 Video: The Tapermaker Machine Creating a Tapered Light Guide.
 We taper a 300-μm diameter TD5 fiber.
 The base of the taper is 4 mm from the base of the fiber.
 The taper itself is 1 mm long.
 This is how we make the light guides for our fiber-coupled LEDs.